 We first met Karyl when she travelled here from the U.S. with a group of friends to join us for a Walk with Wisewomen two years ago.

 On this occasion, she returned with her new partner Paul and requested a Handfasting.
 January has had frequent stormy weather, gale force winds and heavy hail showers accompanied by icy temperatures, so Karyl requested we conduct the ceremony within Cassandra’s cottage.

 This is the 2nd occasion when a Handfasting has occurred within the cottage, the first happened many years ago when a couple from Denmark unexpectedly called upon Cassandra requesting an immediate ceremony, giving her about an hour to prepare.

 The summer of 2017 provided hot weather during the month of June.
 July and August were surprisingly cooler with a considerable amount of rain.
-The corn we gathered for the construction of dolls had a different texture from the previous year.
-Some of the local farmers had harvested early because of the moist weather.
+The corn we gathered for the construction of dolls had a different texture from the previous year as some of the local farmers harvested early because of the moist weather.

-We had a busy summer work-wise and spent time contemplating our harvest resulting from the year’s projects.
+We had a busy summer work-wise and spent time contemplating the harvest resulting from the year’s projects.

 Our group met during the evening of Lammas to construct dolls and Brigid crosses.

 We ventured out into the local fields of St Buryan to build a fire and burn our old corn dolls and crosses.
 It was a beautiful moonlit night with hardly a breeze and as each member of the group placed their corn in the fire, we had time to reflect on the year that had passed, sacrifices we made and the lessons or rewards we gained from them.

 The flames and embers from a fire are hypnotic.
 This provides an ideal setting for scrying as many moving shapes are formed by the flames and smoke.